laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 ## Getting into the nitty-gritty

 Now, let's get into the details.
-We'll begin with explaining the IAM user administering this account, moving onto the services used from the front to the back of web traffic, ending with a brief overview of how the pipelines are set up.
+We'll begin with explaining the IAM user administering this account, moving onto the services used from the front to the back of web traffic, and ending with a brief overview of how the pipelines are set up.
 You can find all code referenced in [this github repository](https://github.com/laaksomavrick/devblog).

 ### Creating an IAM user for the project